-ToSay: What the computer should say, or the filename of a .WAV file procedure Sleep(Seconds);
+ToSay: What the computer should say, or the filename of a .WAV file procedure SayBing(ToSay, Voice);

 This subroutine uses the speech engine in Windows to have the computer say what you request.
 It can also be used to play .WAV files (by passing the filename).
+However, if used in a profile, and Azure (formerly Bing) Speech is used in that profile, then the voice set in the profile is used with Azure Speech.